How I Make the Most of My Free Time at Home

 True Horror Stories POV.

-Learning Photography and Photo Editing.
+📸 Learning Photography & Photo Editing

-I’m a huge fan of good photography, and honestly, it frustrates me when people take bad pictures of me.
-Because of that, I’ve learnt some skills on Skillshare to guide those who help me take my photos.
 I’ve also experimented with different editing techniques to find what works best for me.
 If you follow me on Instagram, you might notice I’ve been playing around with red tones in some of my pictures.
-Red was never my favourite colour, but through editing, I found it more intriguing than others.
+Red was never my favourite colour, but that’s me, growing and having fun with it.

-Playing the Piano or Guitar.
+🎹 Playing Piano or Guitar

 Two years ago, I bought a keyboard piano.
-A year later, I got a guitar.
+A year later, I got myself a guitar.
 Music is therapeutic for me—I honestly can’t remember a time when I didn’t have music playing in the background.
 It helps me stay productive.
 I’m not very skilled at either instrument yet, but learning to play both has been an enjoyable and calming experience.

 Here are my top 3 favourite YouTube channels for learning music: